Janet Cooke

-Janet Leslie Cooke (born 1954 or 1955) is an American former journalist.
+Janet Leslie Cooke (born July 23, 1954) is an American former journalist.
 She received a Pulitzer Prize in 1981 for an article written for The Washington Post.
 The story was later discovered to have been fabricated and Cooke returned the prize, the only person to date to do so, after admitting she had fabricated stories.
 The prize was awarded instead to Teresa Carpenter, a nominee who had lost to Cooke.

 Early life

 Cooke grew up in an upper-middle-class, African-American family in Toledo, Ohio.
 She said her upbringing was stressful and strict, with constant pressure from both the predominantly white preparatory schools she attended and her father, whom she described as domineering; as a result, she claimed that habitual lying became a childhood "survival mechanism".
 She enrolled at Vassar College before transferring to the University of Toledo, where she earned a bachelor's degree.
 However, Cooke would claim later that she received her bachelor's degree from Vassar and a master's degree from Toledo.

 In 1977, Cooke began writing for The Toledo Blade.
 Two years later, she interviewed for a job with The Washington Post, and was hired.
 She was assigned to the "Weeklies" section staff of the Post managed by editor Vivian Aplin-Brownlee in January 1980.
 There, she quickly gained a reputation as a prolific journalist and a strong writer, filing 52 articles in her first eight months.
 Aplin-Brownlee later remarked that Cooke was also "consumed by blind and raw ambition".